 Board of Directors

 Resurrection Lutheran School is a mission of the Church.
 The Resurrection Lutheran School Board (RLS Board) is made up of primarily congregational members of the Resurrection Church (RLC), some of whom may also be parents of children attending RLS.
-The RLS Board consists of seven or eight voting members, RLC pastor in an advisory capacity, the principal and admissions director in a reporting capacity, and a teacher representative.
+The RLS Board consists of seven or eight voting members, RLC pastor in an advisory capacity, the principal and administrative team in a reporting capacity and a teacher representative.